strapi/strapi/CONTRIBUTING.md

 ### Repository Organization

 We chose to use a monorepo design using [Yarn Workspaces](https://yarnpkg.com/en/docs/workspaces) in the way [React](https://github.com/facebook/react/tree/master/packages) or [Babel](https://github.com/babel/babel/tree/master/packages) does.
-This allows us to maintain the whole ecosystem, keep it up-to-date and consistent.
+This allows us to maintain the whole ecosystem keep it up-to-date and consistent.

 We do our best to keep the master branch as clean as possible, with tests passing at all times.
-However, it may happen that the master branch moves faster than the release cycle.
+However, the master branch can move faster than the release cycle.
 Therefore check the [releases on npm](https://www.npmjs.com/package/@strapi/strapi) so that you are always up-to-date with the latest stable version.

 ### Reporting an issue

 Before submitting an issue you need to make sure:

 - You are experiencing a technical issue with Strapi.
-- You have already searched for related [issues](https://github.com/strapi/strapi/issues), and found none open (if you found a related _closed_ issue, please link to it from your post).
+- You have already searched for related [issues](https://github.com/strapi/strapi/issues) and found none open (if you found a related _closed_ issue, please link to it from your post).
 - You are not asking a question about how to use Strapi or about whether or not Strapi has a certain feature.
 For general help using Strapi, you may:
   - Refer to the [official Strapi documentation](https://docs.strapi.io).
   - Ask a member of the community in the [Strapi Discord Community](https://discord.strapi.io/).
   - Ask a question on the [Strapi community forum](https://forum.strapi.io).
-- Your issue title is concise, on-topic and polite.
+- Your issue title is concise, on-topic, and polite.
 - You provide steps to reproduce the issue.
-- You have tried all the following (if relevant) and your issue remains:
+- You have tried all the following (if relevant), and your issue remains:
   - Make sure you have the right application started.
   - Make sure the [issue template](.github/ISSUE_TEMPLATE) is respected.
   - Make sure your issue body is readable and [well formatted](https://guides.github.com/features/mastering-markdown).
   - Make sure you've stopped the Strapi server with CTRL+C and restarted it.
   - Make sure your application has a clean `node_modules` directory, meaning:
-    - you didn't linkt any dependencies (e.g. by running `yarn link`)
+    - you didn't link any dependencies (e.g., by running `yarn link`)
     - you haven't made any inline changes to files in the `node_modules` directory
     - you don't have any global dependency loops.
-The easiest way to double-check any of the above, if you aren't sure, is to run: `$ rm -rf node_modules && yarn cache clean && yarn setup`.
+If you aren't sure, the easiest way to double-check any of the above is to run: `$ rm -rf node_modules && yarn cache clean && yarn setup`.